KenethGarcia/ClassiPyGRB/README.md

     IDs: ['993768' '992099' '987745' ...
 '100368' '100307' '100116']

-Now, download $64ms$ data for a random GRB listed before:
+Then, we download $64ms$ data for a random GRB listed before:

 ```python